Yonah, Georgia

 Yonah is an unincorporated community and census-designated place (CDP) in White County, Georgia, United States.
 It first appeared as a CDP in the 2010 census.
 Its population was 657 as of the 2020 census.
 Georgia State Route 75 passes through the community.

 History

 Yonah is a name derived from the Cherokee language meaning "bear".
-Among the locals, Yonah is said to be pronounced as a southern way of saying "You’re on a", so Yonah Mountain sounds like "You’re on a mountain".

 Demographics

 Yonah first appeared as a census designated place in the 2010 United States census.